In Vivo Reflectance Confocal Microscopy (RCM)

 What is Confocal Imaging?

-Handheld in vivo reflectance confocal microscopy (RCM) is a non-invasive imaging procedure that allows real-time viewing of cells, resulting in virtual biopsies.
+In vivo reflectance confocal microscopy (RCM) is a non-invasive imaging procedure that allows real-time viewing of cells, resulting in virtual biopsies.

 In vivo reflectance confocal microscopy (RCM) is a non-invasive imaging technique that produces virtual biopsies in real time.